isomorphic-software/smartclient-docs/classes/ClassFactory.md

 See also [Super()](Class.md#method-classsuper) for calling superclass methods.

+For TypeScript usage with custom classes, see [typeScriptSupport](../kb_topics/typeScriptSupport.md#kb-topic-typescript-support).

 NOTE: `isc.defineClass()` also creates a new function `[class:isA](../reference.md#object-isa)._ClassName()_` object for identifying instances of this Class.

 ### Parameters